Analiese Gregory: The World-Renowned ‘Sustainable Cooking’ Chef Who Hunts, Fishes, and Cooks in the Wild

 featured in SBS

-A wild childhood that inspired a wild chef
+A wild childhood that inspired Analiese

-Analiese is no stranger to the open road, nor to cooking.
-She was born in Auckland to a Welsh father and Chinese-Dutch mother, and grew up on a dairy farm in Matamata on New Zealand’s North Island.
+Analiese is no stranger to the open road of cooking.
+She was born in Auckland to a Welsh father and a Chinese-Dutch mother and grew up on a dairy farm in Matamata on New Zealand’s North Island.
+Surrounded by her farm friends, she embraced a rural lifestyle that connected her deeply to nature.
 She then moved to suburban Auckland, where she learned how to cook while surrounded by her Chinese matriarchs, her grandmother and great aunts, who instilled in her a valuable knowledge of cooking and Chinese cuisine.
-“I thought I went [to their house] for cooking lessons”, Analiese says, when remembering her mother dropping her off at her family members’ homes for babysitting.
-It was these matriarchs who gave Analiese her fierce independent spirit that fuels her abalone dives, wallaby hunts, and foraging for wild ingredients in the middle of nowhere.

 Analiese Gregory cooking in the wild